Skip to content

 The grade P is assigned for a letter grade of C- or better.
 If the student earns a grade of D+ or below, the grade will be recorded as NP.
 In both cases, the student’s grade will not be computed into the grade point average.
 A student may not repeat on a P/NP basis a course that was previously taken on a letter-graded basis.

-A course that is required, or a prerequisite, for a student’s major may be taken on a P/NP basis only upon approval of the Faculty.
+A course that is required, or a prerequisite, for a student’s major may be taken on a P/NP basis only upon approval of the Departmental Faculty.
 Academic Schools may designate some courses as Passed/Not Passed only.
 Students do not have the option of taking these courses for a letter grade.

 1. Grade Satisfactory/Unsatisfactory (S/U)